handresen/heatcon/README.md

 # HeatCon
 Simple controller for water based floor heating.
-The project was initiated when the existing, commercoil controller for the floor heating in our house broke down.
+The project was initiated when the existing, commercial controller for the floor heating in our house broke down.
 I wanted the ability to control floor heating remotely from mobile and web.
 A prototype has been up and running for six weeks now without any problems.

 ## Summary
 * Solid state switches (mosfets)